 WA’s Most Exciting Excursion Destination

-The main objective of the GDC is to provide a stimulating and engaging Science Education Program for students.
+The main objective of the GDC is to provide a stimulating and engaging science education program for students.
 We aim to inspire students to aspire to careers in Science, and to ignite a passion for Science in students of all ages.
 Secondary Education Programs focus on freefall experiments from the Leaning Tower, physics experiments using large equipment, Einstein’s general theory of relativity, and Science as a Human Endeavour.
-Students learn about our place in the Universe, and have the unique opportunity to be at the location of exciting cutting edge scientific research.
+Students learn about our place in the Universe.

 Teacher resources, student worksheets and lesson ideas are available in the Teacher Resources section.

-To book an excursion, please return the booking form below.
+To book an excursion, please return the booking form.
 For further information contact (08) 9575 7577 or firstname.lastname@example.org